joshiayush/xtest/README.md

 **xtest** is a C++ testing framework inspired by [`gtest`][_gtest].
 This is just a minimal implementation of a C++ unit testing framework which gives all the required facilities for unit testing a software without going template crazy and causing compilation issues.

+A better and more robust version of this library is [`GoogleTest`][_gtest] which is developed and maintained by Google.
+It is a official Google product and is used by many notable projects.

 <div align="right">
   <a href="#top">